A record

 Hosting

-A small text file that sits at the root of your server and controls certain aspects of your website (such…
+A small text file that sits in the root of your server and controls certain aspects of your website (such as 301 redirects).

 iFrame